tobiasjcat/WildBeyond/logs.md

 We then attended the party having found nothing else of interest.

 Everyone is here.
-Duke Iggwilv is here and happy to see us.
+Duke Ickrind is here and happy to see us.

 Gullop enlists Oswald into fighting Morgort in trial by combat.